RetroAND/RetroAND/README.md

-Greetings, my alias is retroAND.
+Greetings, my alias is RetroAND.

 I'm interested in old computers as well digital electronics per se.
 I'm currently learning analog electronics at the cost of a few burns.